Pind Bhaba Trek

 Travel time – 7 am to 3 pm

 Chochoden to Mud

 Distance 12 km

 This was a fantastic trek which took us through so many different facets of the mountain, from its forests, meadows, snow, heat, rubble, and all of this in 4 days.
-For any person that is looking for an adventure and loves nature this trek is perfect.
-And we had a great experience with My Himalayan Adventure.
+For any nature lover looking for an adventure, this trek is perfect.
+We had a great experience with My Himalayan Adventure.